Master's Program in Global Studies

 Graduate Record Exam (GRE) required for MA (the GRE is waived for Brandeis undergraduates applying to the Bachelor's/Master's, as well as for Brandeis students/alumni applying for the Master's).
 Our GRE institution code is 3092 (please note: this institution code only applies to GRE scores).
 MyBest™ scores from ETS will not be accepted.

 Additional Requirements for International Applicants: Score report from one of the following English language proficiency exams: TOEFL iBT, TOEFL Revised Paper-delivered Test, TOEFL ITP Plus for China Solution, IELTS Academic, PTE Academic, or Duolingo English Test.
 You can arrange for the delivery of your TOEFL iBT or Revised Paper-delivered Test score report by providing ETS with our institution code, 3261 (no department code is necessary); please note that we do not accept TOEFL Essentials score reports or MyBest™ scores from ETS.
 Delivery of your TOEFL ITP Plus scores can be arranged via your Vericant account, delivery of your Duolingo scores can be arranged via your Duolingo account, and delivery of your PTE Academic scores can be arranged via your Pearson account.
 Further information about this requirement can be found on the International Students page.

 Foreign Language Requirement: All Global Studies students must have advanced training in a foreign language (defined as at least one level beyond the graduation requirement at Brandeis).
 In cases where students lack sufficient language training, they can satisfy this requirement by an intensive summer course (either the semester before or after the residence year), by taking the corresponding course at Brandeis (as an additional course), or by private study and a qualifying language examination at the end of the second semester.

-For a more comprehensive description of application requirements, please click here.
+For a more comprehensive description of application requirements, please visit our Frequently Asked Questions page.